mechatour/amber_gold.dotfiles/README.md

 | amber | #ffbf00 |
 | compliment | #e2ae00 |

-There are a few more slightly different colour values in the KVantum theme, but the base is the same.
+There are a few more slightly different colour values in the Kvantum theme, but the base is the same.

 [1]: /resources/shot1.png
 [2]: /resources/shot2.png